nasreddine1985/pixel-v2/ingestion/README.md

 ## Overview

 The Payment Ingestion Service provides a unified entry point for payment messages from multiple channels and orchestrates their processing through validation, idempotence checking, and publishing to Kafka topics.
+The service now includes **comprehensive centralized logging** through the `k-log-tx` kamelet, providing complete observability and audit trail for all payment processing operations.

 ## Architecture